 Argument against: it doesn’t prevent thieves.

 This is mostly true.
 If the watermark is easy to remove, then it’s definitely true.
-I think mine would be a bit more challenging to get rid of.
-But that’s not really the point.
+I think mine would be a bit more challenging to get rid of, but not much more and that’s not really the point.
 I’m not trying to prevent thieves.
 People determined to claim my work as their own will find a way.
 I’m just trying to keep the appropriate credit attached to my work when it gets shared with or by others.
 Which leads me to the next point …

 Argument for: it makes it easier for credit to stay attached.